Using the cluster from a shell

 • List the contents with ls

-• List the contents of /scratch/, then the contents of another directory, and so on.
+• List the contents of /scratch/, then the contents of another directory within it, and so on.

 • List your work directory $WRKDIR.

 • Change to your work directory.
-List it again, with a plan ls (no full path needed).
+List it again, with a plain ls (no full path needed).

 • List your home directory from your work directory (you need to give it a path)